-Located in southwestern Minnesota, along the vital Hwy.
-60 corridor that links Mpls./St. Paul to Sioux Falls and Omaha, Mountain Lake has a population of 2104 and serves eastern Cottonwood and western Watonwan Counties.
+Located in southwestern Minnesota, along the vital Highway 60 corridor that links Minneapolis/St. Paul to Sioux Falls and Omaha, Mountain Lake has a population of 2,104 and serves eastern Cottonwood and western Watonwan Counties.
 The first settler, William Mason, arrived in the area in 1865 followed by the Sioux City and St. Paul Railroad (now the Union Pacific) in 1871.
 The area settled rapidly with the arrival of nearly 1,800 Russian Mennonite immigrants from 1873-1880.
 The town was not officially incorporated until 1886.
-By that time Mountain Lake was a thriving village and a center for homes, business, education, commerce and service.
+By that time Mountain Lake was a thriving village and a center for homes, business, education, commerce, and service.
 And that remains true today.

 Monday - Friday